eclipse-iceoryx/iceoryx/README.md

 The normal use case is that iceoryx is integrated as high-performance IPC transport layer in a bigger framework with additional API layers.
 An example for such a "porcelain" API would be [ROS2](https://www.ros.org/).
 Others are listed in the next section.

+You can find the full API documentation on 🌐 [https://iceoryx.io](https://iceoryx.io).

 ### Where is Eclipse iceoryx used?

 |Framework | Description |